tayyabsaleem7756/ignicube/README.md

 ```

-Verify Node.js and npm installed perfactly
+Verify Node.js and npm installed perfactly.
+If system propmt version then you are good to go to next step

 ```sh
 node -v
 npm -v
 ```

-## Setting up your project with few commands
+## 2. Setting up your project with few commands

 Keep in mind, `my-cypress` name of your project folder name but you can update while cloning this repository